Aireak/Netflix_Movie_Data_Visualization/README.md

 ## Instructions
 1. Clone the repository.
 2. Navigate to the project directory.
-3. Run the Python script: `Netflix_movie_data_visualization.py`.
+3. Run the Python script: `Netflix_movie_data_visualization.ipynb`.
-4. Open the R script in an R environment and run the code to generate the visualization.
+4. Open the R script in an R environment and run the script `Netflix_movie_data_visualization.R` to generate the visualization.